aerospike/kubernetes-operator/docs/Aerospike-configuration-mapping.md

 ### Storage Sizes

 Memory, file, and device sizes in the YAML format are integers and need to be specified as number of bytes.
-In `aerospike.conf` one may optionally provide a unit as a string.
+In `aerospike.conf` you may optionally provide a unit as a string.

 YAML